fetlab/website/content/720-fall16-dev/using_slack.md

 as the semester proceeds.
 Slack organizes channels alphabetically.
 At the start of class, we have:

-- **#announcements**: I'll post announcements, including new assignments, readings, class location changes, and so on here.
 - **#general**: For general questions and discussions that don't fit into any of the other channels.
+I'll also post announcements, including new assignments, readings, and so on here.
 - **#ia1**: I'll create a channel for each assignment.
 This channel is for Individual Assignment 1.
 You can use this to ask questions specifically about IA1, post tips and inspirations, or anything else related to the assignment.
-- **#inspirations**: Post general inspirations and examples of Internet-enabled devices here.
+- **#inspirations**: Post general inspirations and examples of Internet-enabled and wearable devices here.
 - **#random**: For stuff unrelated or only somewhat related to class.
 	Jokes, funny videos, etc. Be nice.
 - **#setup**: If you have issues or tips around getting set up for the